- What is a closing plan?

 These steps should be added to the MAP, avoiding surprises later in the buying process.

 Treated as an official agreement

 Both parties should sign off on the Mutual Action Plan.
-While not a legally-binding document, this level of formality cements the importance of the process and leads to more consistent success.
+While not a legally binding document, this formality level cements the process’s importance and leads to more consistent success.

 Mutual Action Plan Software

-- Users can assign task ownership to one-or-more members of the room.
+- Users can assign task ownership to one-or-more members of the team.

 - Both parties can add to the MAP.

-- Changes are tracked, and emails go to the creator of the DSR — avoiding surprises.
+- Changes are tracked, and emails are sent to all participants.